История железа

 Ancient references and first finds

-The use of iron began before the Iron Age.
-The earliest items, dating back to the 4th millennium BC, were made of meteoritic iron, which was highly durable and clean.
-However, metal became widely used only at the beginning of the Iron Age (around 1200 BC), when it was actively used for making tools, weapons and utensils.
+The use of iron began even before the Iron Age.
+The earliest artifacts, dated to the 4th millennium BCE, were made from meteoritic iron, noted for high strength and purity.
+However, the metal became widespread only with the start of the Iron Age (about 1200 BCE), when it began to be actively used for tools, weapons, and housewares.

 Ancient Egypt

-In ancient Egypt, iron has been used since early times, but mostly in the form of meteoritic iron.
-The Egyptians called it “white copper” and used it to create valuable items and jewelry.
-With the development of iron processing technologies, it began to be used for the manufacture of weapons and tools.
+In Ancient Egypt iron was used from early times, but mainly as meteoritic iron.
+Egyptians called it “white copper” and made valuable objects and ornaments from it.
+As ironworking technologies developed, it began to be used for weapons and tools.

 Mesopotamia

-In Mesopotamia, iron also became known in the early period.
-The Assyrians and Babylonians used it to create weapons and armor, which gave them an advantage in military conflicts.
+In Mesopotamia iron was also known in an early period.
+Assyrians and Babylonians used it for weapons and armor, which gave them an advantage in military conflicts.

 China

-Iron became known in China at about the same time as in other regions.
-Chinese craftsmen have developed their own methods of iron processing, including the use of cast iron.
-They created agricultural tools, weapons and various household items from their iron.
+In China iron became known at roughly the same time as in other regions.
+Chinese craftsmen developed their own ironworking methods, including the use of cast iron.
+From iron they made agricultural tools, weapons, and various household items.

 Influence on the development of civilization

-Iron (Fe) has become a key element in technological progress.
-Iron tools increased labor productivity and contributed to the growth of agriculture and urbanization.
-Iron weapons and armor gave an advantage in military conflicts, which led to the expansion of territories and the formation of new states.
-And the use of iron in construction contributed to the development of infrastructure.
+Iron (Fe) became a key element of technological progress.
+Iron tools raised labor productivity and fostered growth in agriculture and urbanization.
+Iron weapons and armor gave an advantage in military conflicts, leading to territorial expansion and the formation of new states.
+And the use of iron in construction contributed to infrastructure development.

-Nickel: the “copper devil” that has become a strategic metal
+Nickel: the “copper devil” that became a strategic metal

-Nickel is a chemical element that is designated Ni in the periodic table of elements.
-Its history of discovery and use dates back to ancient times.
-The first mention of nickel can be found in ancient texts, which describe ores containing this metal.
-However, nickel was isolated in its pure form much later.
+Nickel is a chemical element denoted Ni in the periodic table.
+The history of its discovery and use goes back to deep antiquity.
+The first mentions of nickel can be found in ancient texts describing ores containing this metal.
+However, nickel in pure form was isolated much later.

-Until the 18th century, nickel-containing minerals were confused with copper minerals.
-Miners called nickel “kupfernickel” — “copper deceiver” or “devil”, because his ores, which look like copper ores, did not produce copper when smelting.
+Until the 18th century, minerals containing nickel were confused with copper ores.
+Miners called nickel “kupfernickel” — “copper deceiver” or “devil” — because its ores, outwardly similar to copper ores, did not yield copper when smelted.
 This led to disappointment among miners and metallurgists.

-It wasn't until 1751 that Swedish chemist Axel Kronstedt isolated a new element from nickel ore and named it after Nickel's mythical mountain spirit, who, according to legend, confused miners, forcing them to find waste rock instead of valuable metals.
+Only in 1751 did the Swedish chemist Axel Cronstedt isolate a new element from nickel ore and name it after the mythical mountain spirit Nickel, who, according to legend, confused miners, making them find barren rock instead of valuable metals.

-Nickel is a strong, silver-white metal that is resistant to corrosion due to the formation of an oxide film on its surface, which protects the metal from environmental influences.
-It forms alloys with iron, chromium, copper and other metals.
-These alloys have improved mechanical and chemical properties, which makes them irreplaceable in:
+Nickel is a strong, silver-white metal resistant to corrosion thanks to an oxide film that forms on its surface and protects the metal from the environment.
+It forms alloys with iron, chromium, copper, and other metals.
+These alloys have improved mechanical and chemical properties, making them indispensable in:

 • battery production;